alcideio/rbac-tool/README.md

-  help            Help about any command lookup          RBAC Lookup by subject (user/group/serviceaccount) name policy-rules    RBAC List Policy Rules For subject (user/group/serviceaccount) name version         Print rbac-tool version visualize       A RBAC visualizer who-can         Shows which subjects have RBAC permissions to perform an action
+  help            Help about any command lookup          RBAC Lookup by subject (user/group/serviceaccount) name policy-rules    RBAC List Policy Rules For subject (user/group/serviceaccount) name show            Generate ClusterRole with all available permissions from the target cluster version         Print rbac-tool version visualize       A RBAC visualizer who-can         Shows which subjects have RBAC permissions to perform an action